Netcracker/qubership-network-latency-exporter/README.md

     Or using the special tools like `kubectx` and `kubens` [https://github.com/ahmetb/kubectx](https://github.com/ahmetb/kubectx)

-3. Configure your IDE (VSCode) to build and run network-latency-exporter in debug mode:
+3. Configure your IDE (Visual Studio Code) to build and run network-latency-exporter in debug mode:

     ```json
     {